mkinderwater/mk-piclock/README.md

 * Updates the preview once per second.
 * Aligns preview updates with the system clock.
 * Makes the preview brighter and closer to the appearance of the physical OLED.
-* Mirrors the current clock layout, date, image, status indicators, alarm state, and music information.
+* Mirrors the current clock layout, date, Image, status indicators, alarm state, and music information.
 * Displays playing-song metadata in the live preview.
 * Scrolls `Title - Artist` only when the text exceeds the available width.
 * Keeps song metadata stationary when it fits.